Updated: 02/2026

 1407.04 Other Rehabilitation Services

-Throughout the time required for exploring self-employment as an option, developing and implementing a business plan, the DORS counselor will continue to identify and coordinate other rehabilitation services which may be required by the individual.
+Throughout the time required for exploring self-employment as an option, and developing and implementing a Business Plan, the counselor will continue to identify and coordinate other rehabilitation services which may be required by the consumer.

 1407.05 Decision Points

-Individuals may decide during or after required courses that they wish to pursue another type of employment outcome.
-If this occurs, the counselor shall meet with the individual, consider other vocational options, and amend the IPE, as appropriate.
+The consumer may decide at any point in the process that they wish to pursue another type of employment outcome.
+If this occurs, the counselor shall meet with the consumer, consider other vocational options, and amend the IPE, as appropriate.

 1407.06 Business Plan Assessment

-Forward business plans ready for review to members of the RISE Business Plan Development Committee.
+- Regional Management will forward Business Plans ready for review to members of the Business Plan Review committee.

 If the consumer decides not to pursue self-employment, other vocational options will be considered and the IPE amended, as appropriate.